 Your physician or nurse will help you decide which dressings to use for your wounds.
 These products vary and are used for different purposes.
 Please make sure to review the proper way to use your dressings with your medical team.

 Some of the products listed below need to be obtained through your wound care supplier or distributor.
-If you do not have one yet, you may wish to contact one of the EB experienced distributors below:
+If you do not have one yet, you may wish to contact one of the EB experienced distributors.
+Click here to see a complete list.

 |6.2||Cleansers and Topical Products:|